MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-events.md

 The other overloads (the registration and manual revocation overloads) are *not* baked into the projection.
 That's to give you the flexibility to implement them optimally for your scenario.
 Calling [**event::add**](/uwp/cpp-ref-for-winrt/event#eventadd-function) and [**event::remove**](/uwp/cpp-ref-for-winrt/event#eventremove-function) as shown in these implementations is an efficient and concurrency/thread-safe default.
 But if you have a very large number of events, then you may not want an event field for each, but rather opt for some kind of sparse implementation instead.

-You can also see above that the implementation of the **AdjustBalance** function has been updated to raise the **AccountIsInDebit** event if the balance goes negative.
+You can also see above that the implementation of the **AdjustTemperature** function has been updated to raise the **TemperatureIsBelowFreezing** event if the temperature goes below freezing.

-## Update **BankAccountCoreApp** to handle the event
+## Update **ThermometerCoreApp** to handle the event

-In the **BankAccountCoreApp** project, in `App.cpp`, make the following changes to the code to register an event handler, and then cause the account to go into debit.
+In the **ThermometerCoreApp** project, in `App.cpp`, make the following changes to the code to register an event handler, and then cause the temperature to go below freezing.

 `WINRT_ASSERT` is a macro definition, and it expands to [_ASSERTE](/cpp/c-runtime-library/reference/assert-asserte-assert-expr-macros).